L-Sva/adventures/TfL Bus Map v2/README.md

 First, I looked at which tables took up most space, to get quick wins.
 Using the sqlite3_analyzer.exe command line tool that sqlite also provides, I found out that:
 * the database consists of 99 tables
-* the list of tables given above make up together 99.51% of the file size - though they just contain the label names.
-The R-tree tables for each of those tables, containing the actual data of the boundaries, interestingly only takes up the remaining 0.49%
+* the list of tables given above make up together 99.51% of the file size
+* the R-tree tables for each of those tables only takes up the remaining 0.49%

 Here's a sample of the output:
 <table>